Note on Irish Records

 marriages began in Ireland in 1845.

-All births, deaths and marriages have
+All births, deaths and marriages

-access are:
+research access are:

 The General Register Office of